Bananas

 Getty Images

 Prebiotic foods—produce, whole grains, pulses, nuts, and seeds—can help “fuel” friendly gut bacteria in your GI tract, London explains.
-By stimulating that “microbiota,” prebiotics boost intestinal immunity and prevent inflammation, diarrhea, and other GI problems, according to 2013 research by the Optimize Your Prerace Nutrition With These Tips.
-Stock up on Fasted Cardio—The Truth Behind the Hype.
+By stimulating that “microbiota,” prebiotics boost intestinal immunity and prevent inflammation, diarrhea, and other GI problems, according to 2013 research by the How to Fuel a Marathon With a Sensitive Stomach.
+Stock up on tomatoes, chicory, onions, asparagus, and wheat for the best benefits.

 Sweet Potatoes